firepear/homefarm/docs/gnatwren.md

     interact with it.
 - While attached to the `farmctl` container, do:
   - `farmctl gnatwren-deploy` to handle initial setup
-  - Edit `farm.cfg` to add a new group (`gnatwren-enabled`) and add the machines you want to run the Gnatwren agent to this group
+  - Edit `farm.cfg` to add a new group (`gnatwren_enabled`) and add the machines you want to run the Gnatwren agent to this group
   - Edit `./files/gwagent-config.json` to point at the IP of the machine where the `gwgather` container is running
-  - Rerun the `farmctl gnatwren-deploy` to deploy/update the Gnatwren agent and its configuration to nodes
+  - Rerun `farmctl gnatwren-deploy` to deploy/update the Gnatwren agent and its configuration to nodes

-You should then be able to visit `http://GWGATHER_IP:9098/` and see current stats about your farm.
+You should then be able to visit `http://GWGATHER_IP:9098/` to see current stats about your farm.
 See the Gnatwren docs for more info.

 ## Updating Gnatwren or its configuration